 What Is a Small Business?

-Depending on the industry, a small business refers to companies with fewer than 1,500 employees and typically less than $50 million in annual revenue.
-Examples of small businesses include small retail stores, restaurants, plumbers, electricians, service providers, independent contractors, consultants, and freelancers.
+Depending on the industry, a small business refers to companies with fewer than 1,500 employees and typically under $50 million in annual revenue.
+But numbers don’t tell the whole story.
+These businesses are the neighborhood coffee shop, the local contractor, the boutique marketing agency, and the tech startup born in a garage.

 SMB vs. Enterprise